Banana bag: Intensive care

 Banana bags are used in the intensive care unit to correct acute magnesium deficiencies, a common occurrence in the ICU.
 Magnesium is stated to be beneficial for patients with terminal illness because deficiency can cause nerve pain and muscle cramps.

+Pharmacokinetics

+Thiamine is known to have low oral bioavailbility.
+An intravenous injection such as the banana bag circumvents this issue.
+There remains an issue with the slow active transfer of thiamine across the blood-brain barrier, which can be alleviated using higher doses to encourage passive transfer.